GooseOb/azure-IoT-UL/README.md

 Data are read from devices and sent to Azure as D2C messages every 5 seconds.

-Example of a D2C message:
+Example of sending a D2C message:

 ```
 Sending data to IoT Hub...